devraghav14/DSA/README.md

 - `Linked Lists/` - Covers the data structure of Linked List
 - `Stack/` - Covers the data structure of Stack
 - `Queue/` - Covers the data structure of Queues
+- `Trees/` - Covers the data structure of Trees

 ---